 Facebook Analytics measures lots of the same fun data that other analytics platforms do – page views, peak traffic times, visitor demographics, and more.
 That said, Facebook Analytics distinguishes itself by offering a clearer picture of how your Facebook ads and Facebook page impact your business.

-Facebook Analytics can be found alongside these other Facebook goodies:
+On your browser, Facebook Analytics can be found in the “Measure & Report” section in the top toolbar alongside these other Facebook goodies:

 It’s also where you create your target groups…